Orange County, Los Angeles County, Riverside County, San Bernardino County and San Diego County Incapacity Planning Attorney

 Long-Term Care Planning

 Some people need long-term care at home or in a nursing home after becoming incapacitated.
 This is costly, and too many people use up their assets paying for care instead of leaving their estate to their loved ones.
 If you have savings, it can be difficult – or impossible – to qualify for Medicare or other benefits.
 The good news is there are ways to plan ahead to cover these costs without depleting your entire estate.

-Contact an Orange County Incapacity Planning Attorney for More Information
+Contact an Orange County, Los Angeles County, Riverside County, San Bernardino County and San Diego County Incapacity Planning Attorney for More Information

 At the Law Offices of Roshni T. Desai, we know the importance of incapacity planning.
 We can review your situation and advise you of your options to plan for the future.
-Call 714-694-1200 or contact us online to speak with an experienced estate planning lawyer in Santa Ana today.
+Call 714-694-1200 or contact us online to speak with an experienced estate planning lawyer in California.